 1. Be clear about where you’d like to receive support

-Because Better Caring is a nationwide support community, not every worker can get to you.
+Because Mable is a nationwide support community, not every worker can get to you.
 That’s why we ask you to enter the suburb name or postcode of where you’d like to receive support – this doesn’t always have to be the suburb you live in.
-If you receive support outside your home, ensure you enter the correct suburb – not the suburb of your home address.
+If you receive support outside your home, make sure you enter the correct suburb – not the suburb of your home address.
 It’s important to remember that if a worker can’t see a job, they can’t provide you support!

 2. Decide whether you’d like once-off or ongoing support